 - Your username and password should not contain any special characters

 - Use SMBv3 when possible.
 Failing that, SMBv2 should also be ok, but do not use smb2 with large MTU as it has known compatibility issues with Roon.
-If you're using a Synology NAS and running your Roon Core on macOS, you can find some more information about fine-tuning your setup here.
+If you're using a Synology NAS and running your Roon Server on macOS, you can find some more information about fine-tuning your setup here.

 - Don't enable AFP or Timemachine if possible -- some users may need this functionality for other applications, but they're not needed for Roon.
 You can find more information about why AFP is not supported here